With a few rare exceptions, Canadians don’t pay taxes on online casino winnings. But we do have to put up with the Neighbours…

 Canadian residents gambling in the US

 - “Nothing is certain but death and taxes.”
-Popularized by Ben Franklin, and totally inaccurate in reference to the topic, some Canadians might sight the American proverb as yet another reason why there isn’t any need for a border fence, while some others might smile silently at the thought of having been the only foreign power to occupy Washington and torch the White House in 1814 upon hearing that 30% of their winnings are being withheld by the IRS.
+Popularized by Ben Franklin, and totally inaccurate in reference to the topic, some Canadians might sight the American proverb as yet another reason why there isn’t any need for a border fence, while some others might smile silently at the thought of having been the only foreign power to occupy Washington and torch the White House in 1814 upon hearing that the IRS is withholding 30% of their winnings.

 - Any jackpot valued at more than USD 1200.00 is taxed instantly and the casinos withhold these funds according to law.
 For Canadian residents, a tax treaty between the two countries exists whereby winners can claim a partial refund.
 This is accomplished by documenting the costs of the win i.e. how much it cost to achieve.
 If a player spent 1K to win 2K, the jackpot value is only 1K.
 With an application and some paperwork sent to the IRS, the player could reduce the holding tax from $600 to $300 and be refunded the balance.
 A guide to this procedure will provide you with more concise informatio.